 If a student is withdrawn from or drops the curriculum course, the student may not remain in the corequisite course.
-The student is advised to meet with the Basic Skills coordinator to take the transition course for free through Basic Skills.
 If a student is withdrawn from or drops the corequisite course, the student may not remain in the curriculum course unless the curriculum course instructor agrees that the student has the ability to be successful without the corequisite course based on at least 4 weeks of instruction, assignments, and assessments.